Skip to main content

 Understanding Your Endocrine System

-Your functions as the body’s primary regulatory network.
+Your endocrine system functions as the body’s primary regulatory network.
 Think of it as a highly sophisticated internal communication system, using hormones as its signals.
 These signals travel through the bloodstream to target cells, instructing them on how to behave.
 This process governs metabolism, growth, tissue function, sleep, mood, and reproductive processes.

 Key hormones like testosterone, estrogen, progesterone, cortisol, and thyroid hormones exist in a delicate balance.
 When one hormone level changes, it triggers a cascade of adjustments throughout the system to maintain equilibrium, a state known as homeostasis.
 For example, the thyroid gland produces hormones that regulate your body’s metabolic rate.